posix4e/chrome-hyperdb-history-extension/README.md

 - Automatic synchronization of history items between browsers
 - Visual confirmation of the merged history

-Note: This test is automatically skipped in CI environments because it requires extension functionality that's difficult to test in CI, but it can be run locally for demonstration purposes.
+Note: This test runs in both CI and local environments.
+In CI, xvfb provides the necessary display server for extension testing.

 ### Linting